Infisical/infisical/README.md

 Infisical enables dev teams to pull and inject environment variables directly from the platform into their local processes just by modifying their start/dev scripts.
 This provides the following benefits:

-- Consistency: Stay up-to-date with the latest secrets without needing to manually pull anything.
-- Security: Avoid having .env files in your project folder entirely and thus bypass the risk of accidentally committing .env files to version control.

 It also supports git-like pull/push commands to sync and share .env files manually via CLI if needed.

 ## Usage